 There’s also the desire to get back to routine after a lax summer, and the nervous excitement of Back to School season — we are conditioned to see this as real New Year.
 But there’s another thing that happens to so many of us.
 Not but a few days after Labour Day (sometimes the night OF Labour Day), suddenly all the anticipation, expectation and struggle to renew healthy habits and routines washes over us like a tsunami of emotional angst.

 The thing is, we want to be our best selves each September.
+The perfect time for building new habits.
 That New Year feeling makes us crave transformation, rebirth, as though we will wake up the morning after Labour Day completely perfect.
 For me, this perfectionist fantasy looks like:

 - Wake up 5:50 a.m.
 Immediately make my bed, then meditate for 10 minutes.

 - Feed the cat, put the coffee on, then go do stretches or yoga for 10-15, because I know that I will be bendy like Gumby if I do that consistently.